From Dominance To Duchenne, Here Are 12 Kinds Of Smiles & What Each Means

 As the adage goes, you're never fully dressed without a smile—but which type?
 As you've likely noticed throughout your own interactions with people, smiles can convey many emotions in many instances.
 (In fact, nowadays, perhaps you've noticed the impact masks have on our ability to gauge someone's expression.)

-While the combinations of emotions and facial muscles can create infinite expressions and smiles, today most smiles can be broken down into three main categories: smiles of true enjoyment, social smiles, and dominance smiles.
-Here's what they each mean:
+While the combinations of emotions and facial muscles can create infinite expressions and smiles, there are 12 types of smiles you'll see most often.
+Here's what they each mean.

 "Smiles of true enjoyment are the ones that have the smiling muscle that brings the lip corners up but also the muscle around the eye is activated," explains David Matsumoto, Ph.D., body language expert and founder of Humintell.
 "What the muscle around the eye does is brings the cheeks up, makes a shiny appearance of the cheeks, gives some people crow's feet wrinkles, and thins out the eyelids and eye cover fold."